jBerling/abmedium/packages/abmedium/README.md

 });
 ```

-Above we add a layer with the layer "se".
+Above we add a layer called se.
 We also add a _layer composition_, which is used to define the relation between layers.
-In this case we specify that se is on top of base. !!!!!!!TODO!!!!!!
-If you want to better understand how compositions work, take a look at the [compositions](https://gitlab.com/berling/abmedium/-/tree/master/packages/abmedium/examples/compositions.ts) example in the [examples](https://gitlab.com/berling/abmedium/-/tree/master/packages/abmedium/examples) directory.
+In this case we specify that se is on top of base.

 The se layer should contain Swedish content.
 Let's add it.